Dusty Robotics utilizes the ION/CME N-Series Drive

 You may also be interested in: Motion Kinematics

-So far we have looked at constant, velocity proportional, and acceleration proportional feedforward terms.
-These schemes are all about how the load, both when moving and when not moving, reflect a force back onto the motor and therefore affect the position control loop.
+So far we have looked at static, velocity-proportional, and acceleration-proportional feedforward terms.
+These schemes all focus on how the axis load motion reflects force back onto the motor and therefore affects the position control loop.

-There is a broad class of additional feedforward schemes that are less about the load, however, and more about the machine.
-That is, the gears, the bearings, the linkages and other in-line mechanisms.
-In this 'interior' world our goal for feedforward will be to correct for the fact that mechanics are not frictionless, infinitely stiff, or even linear.
+There is a broad class of additional feedforward schemes that are less about the load however, and more about the machine’s mechanisms.
+That is, the gears, bearings, linkages and other mechanisms that connect the motor to the end effector and load.

 The first such factor that we will try to compensate for is compliance.
 Compliance is a broad term reflecting the notion that mechanical linkages, gears, and belts, are not infinitely stiff.
 So, feedforward for compliance can take different forms depending on whether we are trying to compensate for a flexible arm linkage, a 'squishy' gearhead, or an explicitly compliant component such as a rubber damper.

-Whatever the source of the compliance, the goal is always the same - use something that we know about how the system will behave under particular operating conditions to compensate the control loop calculations so that dynamic servo tracking of the actual load is improved.
+Whatever the source of the compliance the goal is always the same - use something that we know about how the system will behave as it moves to add a compensation term to the control loop so that actual positioning accuracy is improved.
+To illustrate, we will model compliance as an elastomer affecting the end-point positioning of a linear actuator, shown in Figure 6.

 So what can we know in advance about this compliant linear actuator?
-What we can know is the effect on deflection of the elastomer (the extent to which it will be compressed or stretched) versus the torque that it experiences.
-This relationship is shown in figure 7.
+What we can know is the deflection of the elastomer (the extent to which it will be compressed or elongated) based on the force it experiences.
+From the diagram above, when the motor applies a force that is positive (acting in the direction of the load) the elastomer is compressed, and when the force is negative (acting in the direction away from the load) the elastomer is elongated.

-Figure 7: Torque versus displacement for an elastomer
+Figure 7: Force Versus Deflection for an Elastomer

-This curve is representative of nearly all compliant elements in its overall form - at low torque the curve is flatter, meaning positional deflection is larger for a given torque increase.
-But as torque increases the curve is steeper, meaning deflection is smaller for a given torque increase.
+While specific deflection values are a characteristic of the elastomer and the load, the overall form tends to follow a general pattern; at low force (or torque) the curve is flatter, meaning positional (or angular) deflection is larger for a given force increase, and as force increases the curve is steeper, meaning deflection is smaller for a given increase in force.
+This is shown in Figure 7.

 PID Loop with Feedforward Compensation

-Figure 8: PID loop with compliance feedforward compensation
+Figure 8: PID Loop with Compliance Feedforward Correction

 Deflection